 Writing for Harvard Business School’s Working Knowledge publication, Sean Silverthorne reports on research suggesting that goal setting in businesses is not always useful and can even be harmful.
 Silverthorne reports: “We argue that the beneficial effects of goal setting have been overstated and that systematic harm caused by goal setting has been largely ignored.
 Bad “side effects” produced by goal-setting programs include a rise in unethical behavior, over-focus on one area while neglecting other parts of the business, distorted risk preferences, corrosion of organizational culture, and reduced intrinsic motivation.
 One example: the explosive Ford Pinto.
 Presented with a goal to build a car “under 2,000 pounds and under $2,000” by 1970, employees overlooked safety testing and designed a car where the gas tank was vulnerable to explosion from rear-end collisions.
 Fifty-three people died as a result.”

 Others suggest, less ominously, that goals aren’t worth setting because no matter what, they are hard for humans to follow, and opportunities and growth best come more spontaneously.

 Though goals aren’t perfect, they can be a start to creating better lives for ourselves.
 Goal setting gives a concrete plan of action versus a mere desire.
-Everyone wants to be better in 2019, including me, and goal-setting is one way to get started.
+Everyone wants to be better in the new year, including me, and goal-setting is one way to get started.

 By Ashley Manzo

-Ashley is a sophomore information systems major at PLNU.
+Ashley is an information systems major at PLNU.
 This article is based on her freshman research paper for Writing 110.